-The Conlon Eye Institute uses Atlas corneal topography and corneal wave front analysis to help plan your cataract surgery and choose an implant that will result in the clearest vision.
-The Atlas Topography Unit helps determine the exact location of your astigmatism of your cornea - both extremely important factors in determining the best way to treat your cataract.
-In addition the information obtained from topography helps improve the accuracy the calculations used to determine the power of the intraocular lens that is inserted into your eye at the time of cataract surgery.
+The Conlon Eye Institute uses Atlas corneal topography and corneal wavefront analysis to help plan your cataract surgery and choose an implant that will result in the clearest vision.
+The Atlas Topography Unit helps determine the exact location of the astigmatism of your cornea - both extremely important factors in determining the best way to treat your cataract.
+In addition, the information obtained from topography helps improve the accuracy of the calculations used to determine the power of the intraocular lens that is inserted into your eye at the time of cataract surgery.

 Wavefront measuring devices create a precise map of the cornea creating a very detailed map while recording subtle distortions in your cornea.
 Using the information from this map we can select the intraocular lens used in your surgery to correct for some of these measured distortions, giving you clearer vision than would be possible with conventional lenses.

 Preferential Hyperacuity Perimetry